seananderson/portfolio-review/ms.md

 Recent financial literature has focused on downside risk metrics [@ang2006], which emphasize the probability of an "undesired" event; we see great opportunity for their application in ecology (Fig. \ref{fig:risk}).
 A variety of downside risk metrics measure different properties of risk.
 Therefore, how do different metrics reflect the goals of different "investors" in ecological portfolios?
 Conservation organizations, for example, may be concerned with avoiding catastrophic single years that could influence future productivity or have down-stream effects on predators or prey.
-They might, for example, use the probability of ruin, which measures the probability of an event worse than some threshold occurring [@vasicek1987] or the conditional value-at-risk (CVaR) to characterize the average magnitude of an extremely bad event [@rockafellar2002;
+They might use the probability of ruin, which measures the probability of an event worse than some threshold occurring [@vasicek1987] or the conditional value-at-risk (CVaR) to characterize the average magnitude of an extremely bad event [@rockafellar2002; @sethi2012a; @sethi2012b].
+Resource users, on the other hand, might wish to minimize year-to-year fluctuations to ensure a stable income.
+Their interests could be reflected in the semideviation or semivariance, which characterizes a typical bad event [@markowitz1959;
 @sethi2012a; @sethi2012b].
-Resource users, on the other hand, might wish to minimize year-to-year fluctuations to ensure a stable income.
-Their interests could be reflected in the semideviation or semivariance, which characterizes a typical bad event [@markowitz1959; @sethi2012a; @sethi2012b].
 Moving forward, a fruitful area of research may be matching risk metrics to specific resource-management goals [@sethi2012a].

 # Outlook